Scholars Learning Community

 At Binghamton University, we believe so strongly that you will learn at least as much outside of the classroom as inside the classroom, that our students live in places called residential colleges and, for our Scholars, offer the following benefits, rarely available anywhere else.

-Each of the six residential colleges at Binghamton University has a Faculty Master -- a tenured professor who oversees the learning that occurs in the residence halls.
-Professor Mark Reisinger is the Faculty Master of Newing College and has an office right inside the Chenango Champlain Collegiate Center above the Newing College Dining Hall.
+Each of the six residential colleges at Binghamton University has a Collegiate Professor -- a tenured professor who oversees the learning that occurs in the residence halls.
+Professor Mark Reisinger is the Collegiate Professor of Newing College and has an office right inside the Chenango Champlain Collegiate Center above the Newing College Dining Hall.

 - Scholars Mentoring Community